litestar-org/litestar/docs/usage/2-route-handlers.md

 - `post`
 - `put`

-These are used exactly like `route` with the sole exception that you cannot configure the `http_method`:
+These are used exactly like `route` with the sole exception that you cannot configure the `http_method` kwarg:

 ```python
 from typing import List